Black hole remnants due to Planck-length deformed QFT: Introduction

-The aim of this paper is to demonstrate that the existence of black hole remnants in the framework of the discussion that uses Planck-length deformed QFT \cite{Maziashvili:2011dx, Maziashvili:2012gm, MaziashviliNicolini} does not necessarily require the presence of the minimum length.
-Before proceeding to our analysis, we remark briefly on the relationship between the behaviour of the potential and the black hole remnants.
-In what follows we adopt natural system of units $c=\hbar=1$.
+As it is stated in the abstract, the specific goal of the present paper is to demonstrate that the existence of black hole remnants in the framework of the discussion \cite{Maziashvili:2011dx, Maziashvili:2012gm} does not necessarily require the presence of the minimum length (see the above definition of the minimum length).
+Before proceeding to our analysis, let us briefly discuss the relationship between the behaviour of the gravitational potential and the black hole remnants.
+In what follows we will adopt the natural system of units $c=\hbar=1$.
 The starting point is the modified Schwarzschild (-Tangherlini) space-time \cite{Tangherlini:1963bw, Myers:1986un}

 where $d\Omega^2_{n+2}$ is a line element of a $2+n$ dimensional unit sphere,